tombailly/play2torial/JAVA.md

 Congratulations!
 ----------------

-You've built a Play 2.3 app and deployed it on the cloud.
-You've learned how to get started with Play 2.3, Ebean, CoffeeScript, Twitter Bootstrap, jQuery, and RESTful JSON services.
+You've built a Play 2.3 app and ran it locally.
+You've also learned how to get started with Play 2.3, Ebean, CoffeeScript, Twitter Bootstrap, jQuery, and RESTful JSON services.
 Have fun as you continue to learn Play 2.3!